siqb/CarND-LaneLines-P1/README.md

 * This is done to suppress any noise and spurious gradients by averaging the pixels within a kernel.

+![alt text][image2]

 4. Extract edges by performing Canny edge detection on blurred grayscale image

 * This algorithm finds the "strongest" edges in an image.
 The trickeiest part about this step is manually fine tuning the low_threshold and high_threshold parameters in order to keep only the lane line edges, which are the only ones we wish to preserve.

+![alt text][image3]

 5. Create a region of interest (ROI) around the section where the lane lines are expected to appear

 * Canny edge detection still leaves unwanted edge detections throughout the frame.
 We need to filter away the edges which are not part of the lane lines.
 This is done by creating a mask polygon to keep only pixels within the ROI and zero out all of the irrelevant pixels.
 This involved a lot of manual experimentation to get the perfect mask polygon vertices.

+![alt text][image4]
+![alt text][image5]

 6. Draw Hough lines

-* It was very tricky to tune the Hough algorithm parameters (rho, theta, threshold, min_line_len, max_line_gap)
+* It was tricky to tune the Hough algorithm parameters (rho, theta, threshold, min_line_len, max_line_gap) but eventually, I was able to get an image with continuous lane line projections over the solid lane lines and broken lane line projections over the broken lane lines.
-* In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+![alt text][image6]

+* In order to draw a single continuous lane projection on each lane line, I modified the draw_lines() function by splitting the image into two halves down the center column of the image frame and binning the Hough lines by slope.
+Any Hough line with a minimum magnitude and a positive slope was considered to belong to the left lane line and any Hough line with minimum magnitude and a negative slope was considered to belong to the right lane line.
+This technique worked very well on the static images but for the video, there were many spurious lines which would flicker all across the screen.
+I had to take the additional step of maintaining average lines across several frames and discarding invalid lines so that they would not become part of the average.
+A line was determined to be invalid if it's slope or y-intercept deviated significantly deviated from the average.

+![alt text][image8]

+7. Print or return image

+* See the final outputs for the old and new versions of "draw_lines" below

+![alt text][image7]
-![alt text][image1]
+![alt text][image9]

 ### 2. Identify potential shortcomings with your current pipeline